 There has been widespread speculation about the garment industry.
 Can the Secretary of State tell us how many inspections by the Health and Safety Executive and Her Majesty's Revenue and Customs have now taken place in Leicester’s textile factories, particularly since the Home Secretary a couple of weeks ago promised us that she would stamp out any illegal exploitation?

 We note that the Secretary of State has rejected the advice of the city mayor of Leicester to partially ease restrictions in parts of the city, although he has taken advice from the leader of Leicestershire County Council to ease restrictions in part of the county.
 Can he explain what the public health evidence is behind that decision?
 If the public health advice is to maintain, for example, the lockdown in the west of the city, when we know that the infection rates are at their highest in the east of the city, why does not that advice also apply to the neighbourhoods that border the city boundaries?
 This is one greater urban area.
-What is the public health reason why someone living on one side of Gilmortin Avenue—I do not expect him to know Gilmorton Avenue in my constituency, but it illustrates the point—is subject to restrictions because they fall under Leicester City Council, but they are not allowed to cross the road to speak to their neighbour, who lives opposite them, because they fall under Blaby District Council?
+What is the public health reason why someone living on one side of Gilmorton Avenue—I do not expect the Secretary of State to know Gilmorton Avenue in my constituency, but it illustrates the point—is subject to restrictions because they fall under Leicester City Council, but is not allowed to cross the road to speak to the neighbour who lives opposite, because they fall under Blaby District Council?
 There are other examples across the city as well.
 If he could offer us that advice, we would appreciate it.

 He said there wasn’t.

 The hon.
 Gentleman says from a sedentary position that there is not a health risk, but the Government are withdrawing these kits.
-And how many people have these unsafe kits been used on and why were the certifications not checked before these kits were used?
+How many people have these unsafe kits been used on, and why were the certifications not checked before the kits were used?
 These kits tend to be used in many care homes.
 We want care home residents to be tested regularly.
 We want care home staff to be tested regularly.
 Can the Secretary of State guarantee that those care homes will now get alternative kits rapidly?

 The hon.
 Gentleman asked about test and trace.
 Ninety-nine per cent. of the tests that need to be done quickly are returned the next day.
 More broadly, he asked about the comments of the chief scientific adviser to the Select Committee.
-The 16th of March is the day that I came to this House and said that all unnecessary social contact should cease.
+The 16 March is the day I came to the House and said that all unnecessary social contact should cease.
 That is precisely when the lockdown was started.
 It is unusual to be attacked for saying exactly the same as the chief scientific adviser.

 On the questions with respect to Leicester, the hon.
 Gentleman rightly raises the Leicester fortnight.
 Schools have effectively risen for the summer in Leicester already.
-Of course, I would urge holiday companies that people in Leicester might have booked a holiday with to reimburse them at this point.
+Of course, I would urge holiday companies with which people in Leicester might have booked a holiday to reimburse them at this point.